hoangduytran/blender-manual/manual/grease_pencil/materials/properties.rst

 Next to the material name there are three icons buttons that control common properties of the material:

-Lock (padlock icon)
+.. _bpy.types.MaterialGPencilStyle.ghost:

+:bl-icon:`onionskin_on` /:bl-icon:`onionskin_off` (Show/Hide in Ghosts)
+   Toggle the use of the material for :doc:`Onion Skinning </grease_pencil/properties/onion_skinning>`.

+.. _bpy.types.MaterialGPencilStyle.hide:

+:bl-icon:`hide_off` / :bl-icon:`hide_on` (Hide/Show Material)
+   Toggle whether the active material is the only one that can be edited and is visible.

+.. _bpy.types.MaterialGPencilStyle.lock:

+:bl-icon:`unlocked` / :bl-icon:`locked` (Lock/Unlock Material)
    Toggle whether the active material is the only one that can be edited.
-Viewport/Render Visibility (eye icon)
-   Toggle whether the active material is the only one that can be edited and is visible.
-Onion Skinning (onion skin icon)
-   Toggle the use of the material for :doc:`Onion Skinning </grease_pencil/properties/onion_skinning>`.

 Specials
 --------

+.. _bpy.ops.grease_pencil.material_reveal:

 Show All
    Turns on the visibility of every material in the list.

+.. _bpy.ops.grease_pencil.material_hide:

 Hide Others
    Turns off the visibility of every material in the list except the active one.

+.. _bpy.ops.grease_pencil.material_lock_all:

 Lock All
    Locks edition of all the materials in the list.

+.. _bpy.ops.grease_pencil.material_unlock_all:

 Unlock All
    Unlocks edition of all the materials in the list.

+.. _bpy.ops.grease_pencil.material_lock_unselected:

 Lock Unselected
    Locks all materials not used in the selected strokes.

+.. _bpy.ops.grease_pencil.material_lock_unused:

 Lock Unused
    Locks and hides all unused materials.

+..
 Convert Materials to Vertex Color
+..
 Only keeps necessary materials and convert all materials base color to a Color Attribute.

+..
 Extract Palette from Vertex Color
+..
 Add all used Color Attributes to a new Color Palette.
 See :ref:`bpy.types.PaletteColor`.

+.. _bpy.ops.grease_pencil.material_copy_to_object:

 Copy Material to Selected
    Copy the active material to the selected Grease Pencil object.